DOLLAR INDEX : on course for weekly loss as Fed joins rate cut camp | MarketScreener

 A decline in benchmark 10-year Treasury yields below 2% and a rise in gold above heavy technical resistance to a near six-year high suggested the dollar could face a period of prolonged selling pressure, traders and analysts say.

-The focus now shifts to whether the United States and China can resolve their trade row at a Group of 20 leaders summit in Osaka next week, but analysts caution that chances of a decisive breakthrough are low.
+The focus now shifts to whether the United States and China can resolve their trade row at a Group of 20 leaders summit in the western Japanese city of Osaka next week, but analysts caution that chances of a decisive breakthrough are low.

-"Central banks are in a competition to ease policy, so it's a question of which currency to sell.
-There are some hopes surrounding G20, but we've been here before only to be disappointed."
+"Dollar selling is not broad-based yet, but the move in gold shows speculative intent to test the dollar's downside is increasing," said Yukio Ishizuki, senior foreign exchange strategist at Daiwa Securities.

+"We have to wait for G20, but it's difficult to envision a decisive outcome.
+That will be a chance to put on new positions to sell the dollar."

 Money markets are pricing in three Fed rate cuts before year-end, starting with the next meeting in July, and are tipping as many as five cuts through mid-2020.

-The dollar traded at 107.30 yen, slightly above a five-month low of 107.20 yen reached Thursday after Fed Chairman Jerome Powell signaled a rate cut at the next policy meeting in July.
+The dollar traded at 107.11 yen but at one point fell to a five-month low of 107.04 as Fed Chairman Jerome Powell's signal that the central bank will cut rates at its next policy meeting in July continued to weigh on the dollar.

 Powell's rate tilt joined the Fed with global peers such as the European Central Bank and the Reserve Bank of Australia this week on a path toward more policy stimulus to maintain economic growth.